 Decision making comes down to evaluating something before you know all the facts.
 You’re weighing whether to take on a piece of business or allow your competitors to have it.

 If you can make decisions faster than your competitors, then you have first choice on every opportunity.

 Are you focusing on the right data and making the right decisions when you see the data?
 In this case, focus on the inputs (the variables that drive pricing results) to result in better profitability.

 Transforming the data you have into meaningful actions is the crux of great decision making as a competitive advantage.
 Every company has data, but if you don’t correctly analyze what you have, then you can’t use it to improve your results.
 If you don’t put it in the hands of your team to make decisions easily, then it’s just sitting data, which is a missed opportunity to improve your pricing process.

-We’ll continue to explore applying Six Sigma methodology to pricing in two future articles.
+We’ll continue to explore applying Six Sigma methodology to pricing in two future articles that focus on continued improvement and turning your data into action.
 Stay tuned to learn how to sustain the gains and automate the pricing process by applying Six Sigma thinking.

 We’d be happy to help you, no matter where you are in your pricing improvement journey.
-Please feel free to contact us with any questions you have.
+Explore more pricing and profitability resources to inform your price strategy.

 Transform your bottom line with data-driven insights.

 Explore a variety of solutions that are available to help you discover and execute pricing and profit improvement opportunities.